jz5n3/Rest_API_Collection/README.md

 An API, or Application Programming interface, is a server that you can use to retrieve and send data to using code.

+## Components

+**Endpoint** : The URL that tied to a specific resource within an API.
+**Method** : - GET: retrieve data
+             - PUT: replace data
+             - POST: create data
+             - DELETE: delete data
+**Data** : If you are using a method that involves changing data in a REST API, you will need to include a data payload with the request that includes all data that will be created for modified.
+**Headers** : Contain any metedata that needs to be included with the request, such as authentication tokens, the content type should be returned, and any caching policies.

 When we want to receive data from an API, we need to make a **Request** .

 ```pythonscript